 Workplace harassment can exacerbate mental health issues, making it even more critical to have robust harassment and violence policies in place.
 These policies should include:

-• Regular training to help employees identify inappropriate behaviors and intervene when necessary.
+- Regular training to help employees identify inappropriate behaviours and intervene when necessary.

 The Future of Workplace Safety